syrobian/CS-Portfolio/README.md

 Some characteristics that make up a Good Team member include:

-• clear communication
+- Clear communication
-• taking ownership of assigned work items
+- Taking ownership of assigned work items
-• working with other team members
+- Working with other team members
-• participating in problem solving
+- Participating in problem solving
-• maintaining accurate documentation
+- Maintaining accurate documentation

 Ultimately, success comes from working together effectively, communicating effectively, and holding yourself accountable for your actions.